bretgithub/Project1/README.md

 If the user wanted to create an account, they could then add favorites, and view a favorites page

 We went through a few iterations with our design, deciding on a clean full page image for the landing page and simple background and dynamically created cards on each of the subsequent pages with muted colors that carried a minimalist and coherent theme throughout the app.
-The animate

 ## Roadmap
 While we added everything from our must haves and extra styling we wanted to further develop the user stories and add the functionality outlined below: